System Design Space

 18+ years

-Consistent transition from classic DWH to Data Lake and further to Lakehouse.
+A gradual move from classic DWH to Data Lake and then to a lakehouse architecture.

 Platform users